ethereum-optimism/community-hub/src/docs/governance/attestation-station.md

 ---
 ![](../../assets/docs/governance/attestationstation/eigan.png)

 The AttestationStation is an **attestation smart contract** deployed on Optimism.
 It enables _anyone_ to make arbitrary attestations about other addresses.
-When multiple entities participate in providing qualitative attestations about actors within a community, an invaluable data library is created for the broader ecosystem. **Ultimately we hope the AttestationStation can serve as an accessible data source for builders creating reputation related apps.**
+When multiple entities participate in providing qualitative attestations about actors within a community, an invaluable data library is created for the broader ecosystem. **Ultimately we hope the AttestationStation can serve as an accessible data source for builders creating reputation-based apps.**

 <!-- TODO: Add source code link when we have an authoritative source -->